sonic-net/SONiC/doc/copp/CoPP Config and Management.md

 ```

 ### coppmgr
 Introduce a *new* CoPP manager, that subscribes for the Config DB CoPP Tables and Feature Tables.
 Based on the feature enablement, ```coppmgr``` handles the logic to resolve whether a CoPP table shall be written to APP DB for orchagent consumption.
 Inorder to reduce changes to copporch and for backward compatibility during warmboot, ```coppmgr``` shall use the existing APP_DB schema and implement internal logic to convert the proposed ConfigDB entries to APP DB entries.
-Similar to existing swss managers, an entry with state "ok" shall be added to STATE_DB. `coppmgrd` must be started by [supervisord.conf](https://github.com/Azure/sonic-buildimage/blob/master/dockers/docker-orchagent/supervisord.conf) first, before any other process is started in swss
+Similar to existing swss managers, an entry with state "ok" shall be added to STATE_DB. `coppmgrd` must be started by [supervisord.conf](https://github.com/Azure/sonic-buildimage/blob/master/dockers/docker-orchagent/supervisord.conf) first, before any other process is started in swss.
+During init, ```coppmgr``` shall read the ```copp_cfg.json``` file and apply the default configuration.
+The default shall not be part of Config_DB entries. ```coppmgr``` shall also read from the config_db during init and apply the logic to merge if there are same entries within the ```copp_cfg.json``` file.

 ### copporch
 ```copporch``` shall only be a consumer of APP DB CoPP Table.
 It is not expected to handle feature logic and the current handling of features like sFlow, NAT shall be revisited and removed to be added as part of ```coppmgr```.
 However `copporch` must be able to handle any new trap_id getting added or removed from an existing CoPP table, and handle attribute value set for a trap group